jplhomer/superflare/packages/superflare/docs/events.md

 Superflare provides `Events` to emit changes to other parts of the application, and `Listeners` to subscribe to those events.

-Imagine that you a file upload has finished processing.
+Imagine that you want to know when a file upload has finished processing.
 You might emit a `FileProcessed` event, and then a listener `SendFileProcessedNotification` could be used to alert the user via email or Slack that the file has been processed.

 ## Defining Events